-Attendance at tutorials and classes is an absolute obligation.
-Recreational and social activities will not be regarded as good reasons for missing a tutorial.
-If you are unable to attend a tutorial due to illness or other good cause, you should inform your tutor in advance wherever possible.
+Attendance at all scheduled Tutorials and classes is compulsory.
+Recreational and social activities will not be regarded as good reasons for missing a Tutorial.
+If you are unable to attend a Tutorial due to illness or other good cause, you must inform your Tutor in advance wherever possible.
+If you are unable to get in touch with your Tutor, you should inform the College Administrator (henry.jestico@bnc.ox.ac.uk).

-You must also complete any assigned work for the tutorial (essays, problem sheets etc.) in a conscientious and organised manner.
-You must comply with your tutor's instructions regarding the date and manner of submission of these assignments.
+You must also complete any assigned work for the Tutorial (essays, problem sheets, or other work) in a conscientious, and organised manner.
+You must comply with your Tutor's instructions regarding the date and manner of submission of these assignments.

-Persistent failure to attend tutorials or classes, or to prepare properly for them, may lead to you being put on probation (see B.8.2 below).
+Persistent late arrival or failure to attend Tutorials or classes, or failure to prepare properly for them or to submit work on time, will result in disciplinary action being taken (see B.8.2 below).